MathieuLoutre/grunt-aws-s3/README.md

 Type: `Boolean`
 Default: `false`

 This will do a "dry run".
 It will not upload anything to S3 but you will get the full report just as you would in normal mode.
-Useful to check what will be changed on the server before actually doing it. `listObjects` requests will still be made to list the content of the bucket.
+Useful to check what will be changed on the server before actually doing it.
+Unless one of your actions depends on another (like download following a delete), the report should be accurate.
+`listObjects` requests will still be made to list the content of the bucket.

 #### options.differential
 Type: `Boolean`